MassimoBiondi/sct_event-administration/readme.md

 - 1.2
   - added LIMIT parameter to the shortcode "event_list" to control how many events are diaplayed in the list

+- 1.3
+  - fixed correct Email address for confiration and registration emails